ruby-processing/propane/_libraries/propane.md

 ---
 layout: post
-title:  "Boids<sup>1</sup>"
+title:  "propane<sup>2</sup>"
-keywords: library, framework, boids, processing
+keywords: library, boids, control_panel

 ---
+Propane provides a number of libraries that you can use _out of the box_, but which still need to be loaded to use them in you sketches see examples below:-

+### Boids library ###
 <sup>1</sup><i>A built in pure ruby library</i>

 The [original boids library][original] was created by Jeremy Ashkenas to demonstrate a pure 'ruby' library for ruby processing, this updated version has the same goal.
 However it is updated to make use of [Vec3D][vec3d] and [Vec2D][vec2d] classes (propane features) and keyword arguments (ruby-2.1).
 It also use [forwardable][forwardable].
 To see usage of now correctly implemented `angle` (heading) see [simple example][example].